monokrome/spirit/docs/ceremonial-esoteric.md

 ## Goetia Frequencies

-Selected spirits from the Ars Goetia (Lesser Key of Solomon), presented for study purposes.
+Selected entries from the Ars Goetia (Lesser Key of Solomon), a historical grimoire text.
+These are included for academic and historical context regarding Western esoteric traditions.

 | Frequency | Spirit | Rank | Traditional Domain |
 |-----------|--------|------|-------------------|